juju/docs/src/en/charms-storage.md

 If an attempt is made to either attach or remove storage that is currently in use (i.e. it is attached to a unit) Juju will return an error.

+Finally, a model cannot be destroyed while storage volumes remain without providing a special option (`--destroy-storage`).
+Naturally, this applies to the removal of controllers as well.

 #### Examples

 To attach existing storage 'osd-devices/7' to existing unit 'ceph-osd/1':